Aliases for SIX4 Gene

 Previous GeneCards Identifiers for SIX4 Gene

 This gene encodes a member of the homeobox family, subfamily SIX.
 The drosophila homolog is a nuclear homeoprotein required for eye development.
 Studies in mouse show that this gene product functions as a transcription factor, and may have a role in the differentiation or maturation of neuronal cells. [provided by RefSeq, May 2010]

 GeneCards Summary for SIX4 Gene

 SIX4 (SIX Homeobox 4) is a Protein Coding gene.
-Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is SIX6.
+Diseases associated with SIX4 include Intracranial Abscess and Myocardial Stunning.
+Among its related pathways are mir-124 predicted interactions with cell cycle and differentiation and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is SIX5.